A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion

 \subsection{Navigation refinement system}

-The navigation refinement system can provide a timely adjustments for the USV while tracking the desired path.
+The navigation refinement system can provide a timely adjustments for the USV while tracking the desired path based upon the Light-of-sight (LOS) algorithm \cite{fossen2003line}.
 The system uses the position of the next waypoint and the current position of the USV to determine the required update to the heading angle of the USV.
 Given the path generated by the motion planner as:

 where $(E_{w_{1}}, N_{w_{1}})$ is the first waypoint on the desired path, $(E_{w_{i}}, N_{w_{i}})$ is the $i$th waypoint on the desired path, $(E_{w_{n}}, N_{w_{n}})$ is the last waypoint on the desired path and the path generated by the motion planner $\theta(t)$ is a function of time.
 Hence at a certain moment $t$, the position of the next desired waypoint $(E_{w}, N_{w})$ can be found.